ikt32/GTAVManualTransmission/readme.txt

 		  the max car gear.
 	- Unreliable clutch/throttle control.
 		- Can't set clutch/throttle when redlining.
-Clutch disengages when the speed is too low.
+Clutch disengages when the speed is too low, can't set it either.

 You're very welcome to help with these things.
 Message me on GTAForums or post in the thread if you have anything.
 GTA5-Mods.com is also fine if you don't have an account there.

-Todo:
-	- H-pattern gears

 ###############################################################################
 Elaboration on GTA V transmission and this mod